-Replacing the overhead wires between Chelmsford and London Liverpool Street
+Replacing the overhead wires between London Liverpool Street, Chelmsford and Southend Victoria.

-This £250m project to replace 320km of overhead wires on the Great Eastern Main Line will improve reliability for passengers travelling from Norwich to London and significantly reduce the impact of heat-related disruption during the summer when overhead wires sag and speed restrictions are imposed.
+This £295m project to replace 448km of overhead wires on the Great Eastern and Southend Victoria lines will improve reliability for passengers travelling from Norwich and Southend Victoria to London.
+The new wires will significantly reduce the impact of heat-related disruption during the summer when overhead wires sag and speed restrictions are imposed.

 The current wiring along the route was installed in the 1950s.
 These old wires sag in hot weather as temperatures on the tracks can be up to 20 degrees hotter than air temperatures.